JensRantil/jensrantil.github.io/content/posts/2023-05-03_downsides-of-batch-apis.md

 ## An example

-Let's start with example: You have a web service that stores TODO items.
+Let's start with an example: You have a web service that stores TODO items.
 It has an API endpoint, `POST /todo`, which gets called to add a new TODO item.
 Here is an example request/response:

 ```
 POST /todo